wachaon/wes/docs/README.en.md

 ## *es module*

-*Chakra* , which is the script execution engine, interprets syntax such as `imoprt` , but it cannot be executed as it is because the processing method as `cscript` is not defined.
-In *wes* , by adding *babel* to the built-in modules, *es module* are also executed while being transpiled one by one.
+*Chakra* , which is a script execution engine, interprets syntax such as `imoprt` , but it cannot be executed as it is because the processing method as `cscript` is not defined.
+In *wes* , by adding *babel* to the built-in modules, *es module* are also executed while being sequentially transpiled.
 This costs us processing overhead and a bloated *wes.js* file.
 Modules written in *es module* are also converted to `require()` by transpiling, so it is possible to call *COM Object* .
 However, it does not support specifying the encoding of the module file with *es module* .
 Everything is loaded automatically.
 To load it as an *es module* , set the extension to `.mjs` or set the `"type"` field in `package.json` to `"module"` .

 ```javascript
 // ./sub.mjs